vircadia/vircadia-metaverse/docs/API-Tokens.md

 response code "302 Found" and with a "Location:" header giving a redirection to a page for token generation.
-The default redirection location is "/static/DomainTokenLogin.html" which is a token generation page supplied with the Project Apollo metaverse server.
+The default redirection location is "/static/DomainTokenLogin.html" which is a token generation page supplied with the Iamus metaverse server.

 ## POST /api/v1/token/new